Yam556/Yam556/README.md

 ## 🚀 About Me

 I'm Yam Khadka, a passionate coder and explorer based in Sydney.
 I breathe 💻 code and dream in algorithms.
-Outside the terminal, I love 🎸 playing guitar and ☕ sipping on a cup of coffee.
+Outside the terminal, I love 🎸 playing guitar and ☕ sipping on a cup of coffee and explore travelling.

 ## 🌟 Projects